JRMeyer/jrmeyer.github.io/_posts/2020-03-21-overview-mtl-in-asr.markdown

 The literature survey focuses on acoustic modeling in particular.
 Speech Recognition has a long history, but this overview is limited in scope to the Hybrid (i.e. DNN-HMM) and End-to-End approaches.
 Both approaches involve training Deep Neural Networks, and we will focus on how Multi-Task Learning has been used to train them.
 We will divide up the literature along monolingual and multilingual models, and then finally we will touch on Multi-Task Learning in other speech technologies such as Speech Synthesis and Speaker Verification.

-``Multi-Task Learning'' denotes more than a model which can perform multiple tasks at inference time.
+"Multi-Task Learning" denotes more than a model which can perform multiple tasks at inference time.
 Multi-Task Learning can be useful even when there is just *one* target task of interest.
 Especially with regards to small datasets, a Multi-Task model can beat out a model which was trained to optimize the performance of just one task.
 Moreover, Multi-Task Learning can be used even when there is one task explicitly labeled in the training data.

 [^1]: Yes, there will be pictures of dogs!
-[^2]: For a more complete overview of Multi-Task Learning itself: ruder2017overview
+[^2]: For a more complete overview of Multi-Task Learning itself: [Ruder (2017)](https://ruder.io/multi-task/)

 <br><br>